AndresBoni/arduino-ambilight/README.md

 # arduino-ambilight
-LED lighting system that reflects the colors of the TV to the room
+LED lighting system that reflects the colors of the TV on the walls room